kineticstoolkit/kineticstoolkit_doc/src/matplotlib_ginput_exercise.md

 # Exercise: Graphical input

-You recorded a force using a force sensor at a sampling frequency of 10 Hz.
+You recorded a force profile using a force sensor at a sampling frequency of 10 Hz.
 Here are the 44 first samples of this signal:

 ```
 force = [